survivejs/webpack-book/manuscript/loading/04_javascript.md

       "env",
       {
         "modules": false,
-        "targets": {
-          "browsers": ["last 2 Chrome versions"]
       }
-      }
     ]
   ]
 }
 ```

-T> If you omit the `targets` definition, *babel-preset-env* compiles to ES5 compatible code.
-If you are using UglifyJS, see the *Minifying* chapter for more information on why this is required.
-You can also target Node through the `node` field.
-Example: `"node": "current"`.

-W> **babel-preset-env** does **not** support *.browserslistrc* file yet.
-[See issue #26](https://github.com/babel/babel-preset-env/issues/26) for more information.

 If you execute `npm run build` now and examine *build/app.js*, the result should be similar to the earlier since it supports the features you are using in the code.

-To see that the target definition works, change it to work such as `"browsers": ["IE 8"]`.
-Since IE 8 doesn't support `const`s, the code should change.
-If you build (`npm run build`), now, you should see something different:
+To see that the preset works, change `.browserslistrc` to include only a definition like `IE 8` and the code should change accordingly:

 **build/app.js**